-The U.S. Department of Education (USDE) regulations require that accrediting agencies have adequate policies and procedures to ensure that any substantive changes to the institution, its educational mission, or programs do not adversely affect the capacity of the institution to continue to meet Eligibility Requirements, Accreditation Standards and Commission policies.
+The U.S. Department of Education (USDE) regulations require that accrediting agencies have adequate policies and procedures to ensure that any substantive changes to the institution, its educational mission, or programs do not adversely affect the capacity of the institution to continue to meet Eligibility Requirements, Accreditation Standards, and Commission policies (please see Appendix B for examples of Commission policies).
 Federal law mandates that accrediting agencies require institutions to obtain accreditor approval of a substantive change before it is included in the scope of the accreditation granted to the institution.